 Physical Requirements

 This event will be modestly strenuous, with much of the strain dependent on the size and weight of the gear you are carrying.
-There will likely be some easy wildlife photography opportunities encountered.
+There are usually some easy wildlife photography opportunities encountered.
 Still, we will be carrying our gear through the woods, tall grass, and light brush over hilly terrain at times.

 What is Included